FabriceMesidor/Classification_Project_Views_towards_Computer_Decisions/README.md

 ![importance features](https://github.com/FabriceMesidor/Classification_Project_Views_towards_Computer_Decisions/blob/master/Support-Docs/Graphs-Pics/importance1.png)

 * The logistic regression classified with an accuracy of 65% unseen data
-*
+* The SVM model was more balanced with good performance for both training (f1-score 47%) and testing data (64% accuracy)
+* Variables related to the demographics category were mostly used for the classification - "internet users" was important (trivial) to make the predictions

-## CONSIDERATIONS
+## FINAL CONSIDERATIONS
+After fitting and evaluating different classification models, I kept 2 that did better than tossing a coin.
+It was possible with ~65% accuracy to make the distiunguish between attitudes of American adults towards computer decisions.
-Use of other variables in the database for better accuracy Other methods can help tune better the models
+However, it would be interesting to use other variables in the database for better accuracy.
+Aslo, other methods can help tune better the models.
-Cross validation for training and testing the models
+Instead using a random train, test, split, an extension of this reseach would be to experiment cross validation for training and testing the models